PapstIO/Papst.EventStore/README.md

 # Changelog

+## V 5.3

+V5.3 introduces a new property on the `IAggregatorStreamContext` that allows to transfer information from the Aggregator.

 ## V 5.2

 V5.2 introduces Metadata on the Stream itself.
 The `IEventStream` now got its own metadata Property.